alicesquivel/vr-workshop/README.md

-# 🎮 TigerHacks VR Workshop 🐯
+# 🎮 TigerHacks Mini VR Workshop 🐯

 This repository contains the slides and resources from the **VR Workshop at TigerHacks 2025 (University of Missouri)**.